 1. Policy objective 1.1 This Policy sets out the circumstances under which a spouse/partner or family member may remain in a WCH property following the death of the tenant.
 As a community organisation, Watford Community Housing ('WCH') recognises that housing stock is not just a home to a tenant but to members of their family also.
 We will deal with succession enquiries and applications sensitively following any tenant's death.
 2. Legislative & regulatory requirements 2.1 Legislative: Rent Act 1977 Housing Act 1985 (section 113) - Housing Act 1988 (section 17 and Schedule 4) - Civil Partnerships Act 2004 - amended the above Housing Acts to extend statutory succession rights to same sex couple.
-Localism Act 2011 Marriage (Same Sex Couples) Act 2013 Housing & Planning Act 2016 2.2 Regulatory: RSH Regulatory Framework Tenancy Standard which is one of the Consumer standards(April 2015 - Specific Expectations (1.2.1, 1.2.1 & 2.2.1) 2.2.1 "Registered providers shall offer tenancies or terms of occupation which are compatible with the purpose of the accommodation, the needs of individual households, the sustainability of the community, and the efficient use of their housing stock".
-"They shall meet all applicable statutory and legal requirements in relation to the form and use of tenancy agreements or terms of occupation."
-2.2.2 "Registered providers shall publish clear and accessible policies which outline their approach to tenancy management, including interventions to sustain tenancies and prevent unnecessary evictions, and tackling tenancy fraud, and set out: (a) The type of tenancies they will grant.
-2.2.3 Their policy on taking into account the needs of those households who are vulnerable by reason of age, disability or illness, and households with children, including through the provision of tenancies which provide a reasonable degree of stability.
-The advice and assistance they will give to tenants on finding alternative accommodation in the event that they decide not to grant another tenancy. (i) Their policy on granting discretionary succession rights, taking account of the needs of vulnerable household members.
-Statutory: As a registered housing provider, WCH must grant successions in accordance with 2.3 Section 17 of the Housing Act 1988 and The Localism Act 2011.
-2.4 Contractual (Tenancies): According to the tenancies granted by WCH, or transferred from WBC in 2007, there may be permission to succeed as stated in the tenancy agreement.
+Localism Act 2011 Marriage (Same Sex Couples) Act 2013 Housing & Planning Act 2016 2.2 Regulatory: RSH Regulatory Framework - Consumer Standards (April 2024) Tenancy Standard 2.2.1 Required Outcomes - 1.3 Tenure 1.3.1 Registered providers shall offer tenancies or terms of occupation which are compatible with the purpose of the accommodation, the needs of individual households, the sustainability of the community, and the efficient use of their housing stock.
+1.3.2 They shall meet all applicable statutory and legal requirements in relation to the form and use of tenancy agreements or terms of occupation.
+2.2.2 Specific Expectations - 2.3 Tenure 2.3.1 Registered providers shall publish clear and accessible policies which outline their approach to tenancy management, including interventions to sustain tenancies and prevent unnecessary evictions, and tackling tenancy fraud, and set out: a) The type of tenancies they will grant. b) Where they grant tenancies for a fixed term, the length of those terms. c) The circumstances in which they will grant tenancies of a particular type. d) Any exceptional circumstances in which they will grant fixed term tenancies for a term of less than five years in general needs housing following any probationary period. e) The circumstances in which they may or may not grant another tenancy on the expiry of the fixed term, in the same property or in a different property.

+- f) The way in which a tenant or prospective tenant may appeal against or complain about the length of fixed term tenancy offered and the type of tenancy offered, and against a decision not to grant another tenancy on the expiry of the fixed term. - g) Their policy on taking into account the needs of those households who are vulnerable by reason of age, disability or illness, and households with children, including through the provision of tenancies which provide a reasonable degree of stability. - h) The advice and assistance they will give to tenants on finding alternative accommodation in the event that they decide not to grant another tenancy. - Their policy on granting discretionary succession rights, taking account of the needs of vulnerable household members. - 2.3 Statutory: As a registered housing provider, WCH must grant successions in accordance with Section 17 of the Housing Act 1988 and The Localism Act 2011. - 2.4 Contractual (Tenancies): According to the tenancies granted by WCH, or transferred from WBC in 2007, there may be permission to succeed as stated in the tenancy agreement.
 This type of succession will be granted on a case by case basis after review of the said Tenancy Agreement.
-3. Scope & definitions 3.1 Scope This Policy applies to all WCH assured and fixed term tenants referred to in this Policy as 3.1.1 'customers'.
-It excludes shared owners, joint venture tenants, market rent tenants leaseholders and those on Assured Shorthold tenancies.
-3.1.2 This policy sets out how WCH manage succession claims following the death of a tenant.
-Tenants have a range of statutory and contractual rights which vary according to the type of tenancy agreement they hold.
-We recognise that the death of a tenant is often a very distressing and traumatic time for their family.
-When dealing and processing any succession requests, we ensure that we are sensitive to residents and applicants' needs by working with occupants to quickly establish whether they have statutory or contractual succession rights to succeed and promptly informing them.
-3.2 Definitions 3.2.1 Assignment The legal transfer of a tenancy to an eligible person by one (living) person to another, the subsequent person then becoming the tenant and acquiring the benefits and obligations of the original tenant.
-3.2.2 Successor A person who 'succeeds' to a tenancy following the death of a spouse, partner or parent or other close family member.
-3.2.3 Survivorship Where one tenant in a joint tenancy dies, the tenancy automatically continues in the surviving tenant's name, providing there has been no previous Statutory Succession (as defined at 3.2.4 below).
-Statutory Succession 3.2.4 The right granted by legislation for a successor to inherit an existing tenancy, rather than the property.
-A succession to the tenancy occurs automatically by law and does not require our consent as landlord.
-Because the successor is technically inheriting the tenancy rather than the being evicted.